coding-horror/basic-computer-games/HOW_TO_RUN_THE_GAMES.md

 ## ruby

-If you don't already have a ruby interpreter, you can download it from the [ruby projet site](https://www.ruby-lang.org/en/).
+If you don't already have a ruby interpreter, you can download it from the [ruby project site](https://www.ruby-lang.org/en/).

 1. From the command-line, navigate to the corresponding directory.
 1. Invoke with the `ruby` tool.